Surface Laptop: Everything you need to know

 Intel Core i7 CPU, 16GB RAM, 512GB SSD: $2,199

+Notes: As of our July 30 update, the highest-end SKU is available only in Platinum, with other colors still labeled "coming soon."
+As of Oct.
+31, these versions are available in all four colors: the Core i5/8GB/256GB SSD; the Core i7/8GB/256GB SSD; and the Core i7/16GB/256GB SSD.
+Everything else, unfortunately, is just available in Platinum.

-Note: Those prices don’t include a Surface Pen, let alone the Surface Dial.
+None of the above prices include a Surface Pen, let alone the Surface Dial.
+Neither peripheral is required, though.
+Microsoft also quietly launched the $80 Surface Arc Mouse soon after the Surface Laptop.

 Frequently asked questions